yoel123/yoel-html5-game-engine-tutorials/README.md

 each chapter has a finished project folder with all the code used in the tut. the finished projects are also numbered the same as the html files.

-use "ygame template" folder to create your project simply copy it and edit index.html.
+use "ygame template" folder to create your project simply copy it and edit index.html inside the folder.

 if theirs any mistake or something you dont understand please contact me.